ajboni/blog/static/posts/2020-03-30-huion-h950p-linux-working.md

 Thanks to the wonderful [DIGImend](https://github.com/DIGImend/digimend-kernel-drivers project and [this](https://github.com/DIGImend/digimend-kernel-drivers/issues/308#issuecomment-586072412) issue on github the solution is quite simple.

 <!-- more -->

+# UPDATE 2023

+This works out of the box on Arch Linux! 🚀
+For constraining to a single monitor in Wayland read this: https://wiki.archlinux.org/title/Graphics_tablet#Wayland_and_libinput

+# Original Article

 - First, clone the github repo. (the .deb file do not work at the moment of this writing)